 Columbia University J.D.
 (2004)

 Florida State University, B.A., International Affairs and Spanish (2001) summa cum laude

 Parker School of International Law Certificate in Comparative and International Law

 U.S. District Court for the Northern District of Georgia

 Atlanta Volunteer Lawyers Foundation, Board of Directors, Member

-Georgia Latino Law Foundation, Co-Founder and Board of Directors, Member
+Georgia Latino Law Foundation, Co-Founder and Advisory Board Member